jython/book/chapter19.rst

 Module Import Lock
 ------------------

-Python does define a *module import lock*, which is implemented by Jython.
+Python does, however, define a *module import lock*, which is implemented by Jython.
 This lock is acquired whenever an import of any name is made.
 This is true whether the import goes through the import statement, the equivalent ``__import__`` builtin, or related